Packing | Travel Tips

-When it comes to packing for a trip, there are a million and one checklists out there, from weather to the type of destinations each one varies.
+When it comes to packing for a trip, there are a million and one checklists out there, and they will all vary depending on where you’re going, the climate, and the top of vacation you’re on.
 But, when you are heading off on a long-term adventure or backpacking, you might need some different gear than your typical holiday.

-It’s been a while since I’ve been on an extended backpacking trip, but just back from China I was reminded of all the random things I used to stuff in my backpack that would make my travels more comfortable.
-So, if you plan to take an extended break soon, especially as a digital nomad, these could well be essentials for your trip.
+It’s been a while since I’ve been on an extended backpacking trip, but just back from China, I was reminded of all the random things I used to stuff in my backpack that would make my travels more comfortable.
+So, if you plan to take an extended break soon, these could well be essentials for your trip.
+Also, be sure to consider downloading some of the best travel apps or language learning apps before you head off.

 Multi-outlet extension cable